 Floors including sub-floors

-Repair category 2
+Repair category 1

-Notes There are some sections of loose and uneven boarding including on the stair treads.
+Notes There are some sections of loose and uneven boarding.

 Internal joinery and kitchen fittings

-Repair category 1
+Repair category 2

-Notes The joinery is consistent with age and type and the kitchen units are affected by wear and tear.
+Notes The joinery is consistent with age and type and the kitchen units are more than 25 years old with evidence of significant wear and tear.

 Chimney breasts and fireplaces

 Repair category 1

-Notes It is good practice to have the gas fire checked by a gas safe engineer on change of occupancy and annually thereafter.
+Notes It is good practice to have the flue checked and swept.